mrdotan/apicv10/Pre-requisites/Troubleshooting.md

 	![](images/advanced.png)

-	Open the URL in Chrome incognito browser.
+	Open the URL in Chrome browser in incognito mode.
 	Click on Advanced button and then navigate to the url shown.